We're nothing without our team...

 YOU DON’T KNOW JACK

-It took us 15 years to get it all sorted.
-I took care of all the loose ends that I was capable of─which was about everything.
-We put in all the irrigation.
-We did all the underground work for the cave (that started when I was 87 years old), we brought in and laid all the pipe and electric and everything.
-We trenched it all and installed it.
-We put the fire line in.
-We’d never done that before, but we worked it out, and somehow it passed.
-Me and the boys work hard out here.
-We still repair all the equipment, deliver all the fruit and keep all the big trucks and machines running.
+It took 15 years to get it all sorted.
+Jack took care of all the loose ends he was capable of –which was just about all of ‘em.
+He helped put in the irrigation.
+He helped with the underground work for the cave (which started when he was 87 years old), bringing in and laying all the pipe and electric and everything.
+He helped trench and install it.
+He helped put the fire line in.
+He’d never done it before, but he worked it out, and somehow it passed.
+Jack worked hard out here, delivering all the fruit and keeping all the big trucks and machines humming along until he was well into his 90s.
+Hard work never bothered him.